 2. Sender Reputation

 Your reputation is a score assigned to you by Internet Service Providers (ISPs).
 If you send high volumes of mail that people mark as spam, your score drops.
 Keeping this score high is a core part of email metrics and deliverability optimisation.
+This reputation can vary across email providers like Gmail or Yahoo, meaning your emails might perform well on one platform but poorly on another.

 3. Engagement Levels